What are the types of engineering majors?

 Understand, explore, and safely manage the Earth and its resources for the future.
 Uncover and restore groundwater supplies; stabilize rock and soil slopes for dams, highways, and property development; and minimize the danger from landslides, earthquakes, and volcanoes.

 Study the Earth, Earth materials, and Earth systems.
 Geology is a physical and natural science.
 Explore and extract minerals, search for energy resources, dispose of nuclear and chemical waste, choose the best sites for structures, and study volcanoes and earthquakes.

-Design or work with everything from cell phones, power systems, and factory production lines to vehicles for sea, land, air, and space.
-Employ the latest technologies to help solve today’s problems in energy, transportation, world hunger, space travel, and global warming.
+Design or work with everything from prosthetic devices, power systems, and factory production lines to vehicles for land, sea, air, and space.
+Employ the latest technologies to help solve today's problems in energy, transportation, world hunger, space travel, and global warming.

 Mechanical Engineering Technology

 The Mechanical Engineering Technology program prepares students for design or production engineering careers solving problems in mechanical components and systems.
 MET graduates are problem solvers, and they can adapt product designs to the manufacturing process, saving their companies time and money.

 Mining engineers not only plan, design and supervise the exploitation of both the surface and underground mining operations for safe and profitable extraction, but also to bring innovative decisions for making the mining operation sustainable in challenging environmental and difficult market conditions.

 Robotics engineering provides students the knowledge and skills needed to research and develop the robust autonomous systems that define Industry 4.0.
 RE is at the intersection of electrical engineering, mechanical engineering, and applied computing.